Neural-PDE: A RNN based neural network for solving time dependent PDEs: Computer Experiments

 Let $c = \frac{1}{16\pi^2}$ and use the analytical solution given by the characteristics for the training and testing data:

-\subsection{Example 2: Heat Equation}
+Here we used $\delta x = 1\times 10^{-2}$, $\delta t = 1\times 10^{-2}$, and the mesh grid size is $101$.
+We obtained a MSE $3.5401\times 10^{-5}$.
+The test dataset batch size is $25$ and thus the total discrete testing time period is $250$.
+Figures~\ref{fig:wave}$(a)$ and \ref{fig:wave}$(b)$ are the heat map for the exact test data and our predicted test data.
+Figure~\ref{fig:wave}$(c)$ shows both training and cross-validation errors of Neural-PDE convergent within $20$ epochs.

+We selected the final four states for computation and compared them with analytic solutions.
+The result indicates that the Neural-PDE is robust in capturing the physical laws of wave equation and predicting the sequence time period.
+See Figure~\ref{fig:wave_final}.

+\subsection{Example: Heat equation}

-The heat equation describes how the motion or diffusion of a heat flow evolves over time.
-The Black–Scholes model \cite{black1973pricing} is also developed based on the physical laws behind the heat equation.
-Rather than the 1D case that maps the data into a matrix (\ref{eq:3.3.1}) with its original spatial locations, the high dimensional PDEs grids are mapped into matrix without regularization of the position, and the experimental results show that Neural-PDE is able to capture the valuable features regardless of the order of the mesh grids in the matrix.
+The 1D wave equation case maps the data into a matrix (\ref{eq:3.3.1}) with its original spatial locations.
+In this test, we solve the 2D heat equation describing how the motion or diffusion of a heat flow evolves over time.
+Here the 2-dimensional PDE grid in space is mapped into matrix without regularization of the position.
+The experimental results show that the Neural-PDE is able to capture the valuable features regardless of the order of the grid points in the matrix.
 Let's start with a 2D heat equation as follows: